 Recognize that you need to continually experiment with content, delivery times, offers and seasonal opportunities that can all enhance the success of your efforts.
 So when you find the right equation of all of these variables that delivers the results you’re looking for, do more of it often.

 For lead insight, drill into your conversions.

-With email marketing, conversions are king.
-And it’s what email marketers try so hard to achieve.
+With email marketing, conversions are what so many try so hard to achieve.

-So analyze those select few list members who actually convert on your emails with a Call-to-Action CLICK to an offer or more detailed content that resonates with your tribe.
+By analyzing those select few list members who actually convert on your emails with a Call-to-Action CLICK to an offer, you’ll uncover content that resonates with your tribe.